Skip to main content

 • Arriving last/not being fast: Don’t worry, Ride for Missions is NOT a race.
 We all look out for each other, and you will find a group of people that you can ride with.
 You will not be dropped and left to fend for yourself at any time.
 And remember, you have all day, just ride from one stop to the next.

-• Completing the whole daily route: Relax, covering 60-100 miles each day may feel like a lot, but there is nothing wrong with taking a break and riding with one of the support vehicles if you need it.
+• Completing the whole daily route: Relax—covering 60-100 miles each day may feel like a lot, but there is nothing wrong with taking a break and riding in one of the support vehicles if you need it.

 Maps and directions